Forecasting constraints on the baryon mass fraction in the IGM from fast radio bursts and type Ia supernovae: Data and Methodology

 \section{Data and Methodology}

-There are 20 well-localized FRBs events (for details of FRBs catalogue \footnote{https://www.herta-experiment.org/frbstats/}, see \cite{2021ascl.soft06028S}).
-In our analysis, we exclude the events FRB 20200120E, FRB 20191228, FRB 20190614D, FRB 20190520B and FRB 20181030A due to the following reasons: the host of FRB 20200120E \cite{Bhardwaj2021} is near our Galaxy at $z = -0.0001$; FRB 20190614D \cite{FRB190614} has no measurement of spectroscopic redshift and can, in principle, be associated with two host galaxies.
+There are 19 well-localized FRBs events (for details of FRBs catalogue \footnote{https://www.herta-experiment.org/frbstats/}, see \cite{2021ascl.soft06028S}).
+In our analysis, we exclude the events FRB 20191228, FRB 20190614D, FRB 20190520B and FRB 20181030A due to the following reasons: FRB 20190614D \cite{FRB190614} has no measurement of spectroscopic redshift and can, in principle, be associated with two host galaxies.
 FRB 20190520B \cite{Ocker} has a host contribution much larger than the other FRBs, whereas FRB 20191228 \cite{FRB20191228} has the uncertainty of observed dispersion measure much larger than the others ($\sigma_{obs} = 8$ pc/cm$^{3}$); and finally, there is no SNe in the Pantheon catalogue with the redshift close to FRB 20181030A \cite{Bhardwaj2021_2} ($z = 0.0039$).

 The remaining sample contains 15 FRBs with well-measured redshift, which constitutes the most up-to-date FRB data set currently available \cite{FRB180916,FRB201124,FRB190608,FRB190523_2,FRB121102,FRB190102,FRB180924,FRB181112,FRB190523_1}, and is listed in Tab. \ref{tab:FRB} with the observed dispersion measure ($DM_{obs}$), the Galaxy contribution ($DM_{MW, ISM}$) estimated from the NE2001 model \cite{Cordes2002}, and the uncertainty of $DM_{obs}$ ($\sigma_{obs}$).